-Before jump into code samples let’s talk a little bit about OData definition and specifications.
+Before jumping into the code samples, let’s talk a little bit about OData definition and specifications.

 OData stands for Open Data Protocol.
-It is standard to for providing access to data over the internet, OData is championed by Microsoft as an open specification and adopted by many different platforms.
-By using OData it will allow you to build a uniform way to expose full featured data APIs (Querying, Updating), the nice thing about OData that it builds on top of mature standard web technologies and protocols such as HTTP, Atom Publishing Protocol, JSON, and follow the REST architecture in order to provide data access from different applications, services and data stores.
+It is standard for providing access to data over the internet, OData is championed by Microsoft as an open specification and adopted by many different platforms.
+By using OData, it will allow you to build a uniform way to expose full featured data APIs (Querying, Updating), the nice thing about OData is that it builds on top of mature standard web technologies and protocols such as HTTP, Atom Publishing Protocol, JSON, and follows the REST architecture in order to provide data access from different applications, services and data stores.

-It is well known that any service follows the REST principles well adhere to the aspects below:
+It is well known that any service follows the REST principles that will adhere to the aspects below:

-- Actions on the resource should be done using using HTTP verbs (GET, POST, PUT, and DELETE).
+- Actions on the resource should be done using using HTTP verbs (

 - Enable content negotiation to allow clients specifying the format of the data type returned: XML format (AtomPub), or JSON format (Verbose/Light).

 Before we start building our OData service, let’s examine querying an existing OData service published on the internet and use the Northwind database.
 The base URI for this service is http://services.odata.org/Northwind/Northwind.svc.
 You can use any REST client such as (Fiddler, PostMan) to compose those HTTP requests, as we are only querying the service now (no sending updates) you can use your favorite browser as well.
 Note that you can use Linq4Pad to generate and test complex OData queries.